ACLAR 2026 Conference

 Submission details

-Please send an abstract of 300 words maximum and a short biography of 100 words as two separate Word documents to: ACLAR2024@waikato.ac.nz
+Please submit an abstract of 250 words and a short biography of 100 words to aclar2026@gmail.com.
+Emails should have the subject line: Submission ACLAR 2026.

 Submissions should include the following: